twmr/StepperController/README.md

 batchfile*).
 The get a list of available commands start the client without a batch-file and type at the prompt (*#>*) *help*.

+Look at example.bat for a simple batch file.
+Execute it with

+    ./moves_client_cli -b ../example.bat

 MOVES GUI:
 ---------------